maga-net/project-chronos/README.md

 # Project Chronos: Cross-Chain Bridge Oracle Simulation

 This repository contains a Python-based simulation of an off-chain oracle/validator component for a cross-chain asset bridge.
-The script demonstrates the architectural patterns and logic required to monitor events on a source blockchain and trigger corresponding actions on a destination blockchain.
+It demonstrates the architectural patterns and logic for monitoring events on a source blockchain (e.g., Ethereum) and triggering corresponding actions on a destination blockchain (e.g., Polygon).

 ## Concept

-A cross-chain bridge allows users to transfer assets from one blockchain (e.g., Ethereum) to another (e.g., Polygon).
+A cross-chain bridge allows users to transfer assets from one blockchain to another.
 A common mechanism is the "lock-and-mint" model:

 1.  **Lock**: A user locks their assets (e.g., WETH) in a smart contract on the source chain.
 2.  **Event Emission**: The smart contract emits an event (`TokensLocked`) containing details of the deposit.